TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 My people are destroyed for lack of knowledge.
 Because you have rejected knowledge, I will also reject you as My priests.
 Since you have forgotten the law of your God, I will also forget your children.
 Horesa 4:6

+A woman is like Britain, she has interests, not feelings.

 "Women are made to be loved, not understood." - Oscar Wilde - relayr

 Kobieta jest jak Wielka Brytania, ma interesy, nie uczucia.